-The data you get from this tool can be used to improve your site’s content, speed, traffic, and general performance.
+The data you get from this tool can be used to improve your site’s content, speed, traffic, and also general performance.

-To set to Google Analytics on your site, follow these three steps.
+So to set to Google Analytics on your site, follow these three steps.

 - Set up the WordPress Plugin directory and you’ll get a code.
 It’s called a tracking code.